 Adam Smith (1723-1790) was a Scottish social philosopher and pioneer of classical economics.
-He his best known for his work ‘The Wealth of Nations‘ which laid down a framework for the basis of free market economics.
-Though often considered a champion of Capitalism and laissez-faire economics, he was also aware of the limitations of unbridled capitalism and considered his most important work to be “The Theory of Moral Sentiments”.
-In this work Smith outlined the importance of sympathy for other people as a key element of human morality.
+He is best known for his work ‘The Wealth of Nations‘ which laid down a framework for the basis of free-market economics.
+Though often considered a champion of capitalism and laissez-faire economics, he was also aware of the limitations of unbridled capitalism and considered his most important work to be “The Theory of Moral Sentiments”.
+In this work, Smith outlined the importance of sympathy for other people as a key element of human morality.
 He was good friends with David Hume and together they were a key element in the Scottish Enlightenment.

 Short Biography of Adam Smith

 Adam Smith was born 5 June 1723 in Kirkcaldy, Scotland.

 After studying at the Burgh School of Kirkcaldy, he entered the University of Glasgow to study moral philosophy.
 He excelled and gained a scholarship to study at Balliol College, Oxford University.
 However, Smith found his time in Oxford disappointing; he was unimpressed by the standard of teaching, finding that most tutors had little interest in teaching.
 As a consequence, he returned to Scotland where he began giving lectures in Edinburgh before taking up a post in Glasgow University.
 From 1751, he was a professor of Moral philosophy at Glasgow University.
 His teaching and lectures became widely known and he attracted students from all over Europe.

 Around 1750, he met the philosopher David Hume.
 They shared a similarity of beliefs about liberty, free speech and philosophy.
 It became an important personal and intellectual friendship for Smith, and it played an important role in his own moral philosophy.